youngmikec/javascript-functions/tasks.md

 ## Implement the 'sum' Function

 Implement the single-line arrow function function named `sum` that adds together two cells.
-The first coordinate of the result is the sum of the first coordinates of the two summed cells.
-The second coordinate of the result is the sum of the second coordinates of the two summed cells.
+The first coordinate of the result is the sum of the first coordinates of the two array parameters.
+The second coordinate of the result is the sum of the second coordinates of the two array parameters.
 That is, [a,b] + [c,d] = [a+c, b+d].

 ## Implement the 'printCell' Function